shreyash18g/Resume-Screening-App/README.md

 ### Develop and Train Classification Models

 Develop classification models using popular machine learning frameworks such as Scikit-learn, TensorFlow, or PyTorch.
 Experiment with different architectures and hyperparameters to find the best model for your dataset.

+## Evaluate Model Performance

+Once the models are trained, evaluate their performance using appropriate metrics such as accuracy, precision, recall, and F1-score.
+Additionally, consider using techniques like cross-validation to ensure the reliability of your results.

+## Contributing

+Contributions to this project are welcome!
+Whether you want to suggest improvements, report issues, or contribute code, feel free to submit pull requests or open issues on the project's GitHub repository.